11 Financial Planning Steps to Take After a Spouse’s Death

 3. Review Your Spouse’s Estate and Will

 Review your spouse’s estate and will to see how their assets should be handled.
-Their planning documents, such as a will, are usually filed with an attorney or held in a safety deposit box.
+Their planning documents, such as a will, are usually filed with an attorney or may be held in a safety deposit box.
 Contact the attorney with whom your spouse filed the documents to find the paperwork if necessary.

 If they didn’t already have a will or estate plan, you can work with an attorney to determine next steps.
 State law will likely play a role in determining how assets are managed.
 Working with a lawyer skilled in this area can be an important aspect of financial planning after the death of a spouse.